 The Use of Force Training Experience places guests in the shoes of law enforcement officers and exposes them to the types of training exercises officers undergo to be prepared for use-of-force situations.

-Guests engage in an intensive training session using both digital and live role-playing scenarios that demonstrate the speed and complexity of use of force decisions.
-These situations are very real-to-life and guests may experience an intense response.
-As part of orientation, guests will receive a CO2 pistol and police officer duty belt to use in the experience.
+Guests engage in an intensive, eye-opening training session using both digital and live role-playing scenarios that demonstrate the speed and complexity of use of force decisions.
+These situations are very real-to-life and guests may experience an exhilarating response.
+As part of orientation, guests will receive a CO2 pistol and police officer duty belt to use throughout the experience.
 Related exhibits examine an array of factors that influence law enforcement responses to real or perceived threats, with a particular focus on the use of deadly force.

 One of The Mob Museum training officers explains what is included in a typical police duty belt.